Build a Bat House

 You might wonder why you need to build a bat house.
 Why can't the bats just find a nice tree?
 That is the challenge for many bat species as forests are cleared.
 Ideally they would live in a natural home but we build bat houses to help those who can't find space in a forest.

 A bat house is also is a great way to provide cover for wildlife, as well as a place for wildlife to raise young--two components of becoming a National Wildlife Federation Certified Wildlife Habitat site.

 How to Build a Bat House

 First I printed the Small Economy Bat House plan (pdf) from Bat Conservation International's website.
+(They also have a Bat House Builder’s Handbook available for free in a digital version on their bat house pages.)
 The big surprise was that this bat house ended up being bigger than I expected: two feet wide and almost three feet tall!
 According to their website, a successful bat house can be smaller (14 inches wide instead of 24 inches wide), but this one was designed to easily use up a 2 foot by 4 foot piece of plywood with fewer cuts.

 That was not how I had pictured a bat house.
 Have you ever seen bat houses for sale that are smaller or shaped like a bird house?
 I have.
 That just means those houses were made by people less acquainted with bat needs.

 I read over the plan and I found that I needed a location with:

 Interestingly, bats are less attracted to bat houses mounted on trees.
 There's a few reasons for this: